CTMM-TraIT/trait_odm_to_i2b2/README.md

 A presentation of the project can be found [here](https://github.com/CTMM-TraIT/trait_odm_to_i2b2/blob/master/src/documentation/ODM%20to%20i2b2%20F2F%20The%20Hyve.pdf).

-Status at third release (2015 May 21): 3 tabular files are produced for each study: a clinical data file (with the data), a columns file (with metadata about each column in the clinical data file) and a wordmap file (with the full word values that come in place of the numerical codes in the clinical data).
+Status at release 3.0 (2015 May 21): 3 tabular files are produced for each study: a clinical data file (with the data), a columns file (with metadata about each column in the clinical data file) and a wordmap file (with the full word values that come in place of the numerical codes in the clinical data).
 This conversion runs without errors for a wide variety of tested ODM exports from OpenClinica.
 It also deals appropriately with repeating elements,